panthas05/gift_aid_schedule_builder/README.md

 ## Getting set up

 Please ensure you have python 3.11+ installed (this script might work on lower python versions, but that's untested).
-I wrote the script on linux, but I think it should work on mac and windows too - please open an issue/PR if it doesn't.
+The script was written on linux, and has been tested on mac, but not on windows - please open an issue/PR if it doesn't work on your platform.

 If you use linux or mac, you should be able to run `./scripts/set_up.sh`, and it'll configure everything for you.
 If that script doesn't work for whatever